MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### Enums

-The CodePush API includes the following enums which can be used to customize the update experience:
+The CodePush API includes the following enums, which can be used to customize the update experience:

 ##### InstallMode